1912 - 2004

 Working with Myron Goldsmith of SOM, and later with Paul Kennon of CRS, Kiley produced a series of urban plans for Columbus, Indiana, followed by dozens of specific public and private projects within and just outside the small city.

 Unlike many of his contemporaries Kiley has never written nor taught.
 On the advice of Warren Manning, he never joined the American Society of Landscape Architects.
-Yet in his office he apprenticed such distinguished designers and teachers as Richard Haag, Peter Hornbeck, Peter Kerr Walker, and Ian Tyndal.
+Yet in his office he apprenticed such distinguished designers and teachers as Richard Haag, Peter Hornbeck, Peter Ker Walker, and Ian Tyndall.

 One can clearly see in Kiley's work both the monumental clarity of the French Baroque gardens and the influence of the classical constructivist and spatial elements in the early postwar works of his colleagues, the new generation of American architects.
 His gardens use hedges and walls in a clearly Meisian manner, and his grids of trees perhaps owe more to the columnar grid of contemporary architecture than to Le Notre.